ruchapatki/Instagram/README.md

 - [x] Tapping on a post's username or profile photo goes to that user's profile page
 - [x] User can comment on a post and see all comments for each post in the post details screen.
 - [x] User can like a post and see number of likes for each post in the post details screen.
-- [ ] Implement a custom camera view.
+- [x] Implement a custom camera view.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Different view controller flow to make it more intuitive for users

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. Making a text field view move up when the keyboard appears
-2.
+2. Have a custom camera view conform to specified size restrictions

 ## Video Walkthrough